GavinHuttley/DiverseSeqPaper/paper/paper.md

 ![`dvs max` exhibits linear time performance with respect to the number of microbial genome sequences.
 Three replicates were performed for each condition.
 For each repeat, sequences were randomly sampled without replacement from the 960 REFSOIL microbial dataset [@choi.2017.ismej].](figs/compute_time.pdf){#fig:compute-time}

 ![Statistical performance of the `dvs_ctree` app on the concatenated mammals alignment as the $k$-mer size increases.
-The likelihood of trees generated by the app is compared to the maximum likelihood tree found by IQ-TREE [@minh.2020.iq].
+The likelihood of trees, represented as the log-likelihood (lnL),  generated by the app is compared to the maximum likelihood tree found by IQ-TREE [@minh.2020.iq].
 For large enough sketch sizes, the likelihood approaches that of IQ-TREE and plateaus beyond a $k$-mer size of ~12.](figs/likelihood_vs_k_for_ss.pdf){#fig:ctree-k}

 ![Statistical performance of the `dvs_ctree` app on the concatenated mammals alignment as the sketch size increases.
-The likelihood of trees generated by the app is compared to the maximum likelihood tree found by IQ-TREE2 [@minh.2020.iq].
+The likelihood of trees, represented as the log-likelihood (lnL),  generated by the app is compared to the maximum likelihood tree found by IQ-TREE2 [@minh.2020.iq].
 For optimal $k$-mer sizes, the likelihood approaches that of IQ-TREE and plateaus beyond a sketch size of ~2500.](figs/likelihood_vs_ss_for_k.pdf){#fig:ctree-ss}

 ![Computational performance of the `dvs_ctree` app on 960 REFSOIL microbial dataset.
 The time taken to run the algorithm grows linearly with respect to the number of sequences.](figs/ctree_times/ss_2500/time_vs_numseqs.png.pdf){#fig:ctree-time}